Urine Alcohol Tests

 Drink Driving Urine Defence

 Further to the issues raised above, there are a number of statutory defences to an allegation of drink driving.
 Many of these defences will apply to all drink driving related offences.
-We’ve produced a ‘Drink Driving Defences’ document that details more information about the statutory defences that can be used – you can find it on the Resources page.
+We’ve produced a free ‘Drink Driving Defences’ booklet that details more information about the statutory defences that can be used – you can find it on the Resources page.

 Drink Driving Solicitor Cost